THE BIRTH OF TENNIS

 Many legends of tennis have graced the Club’s courts over the years.
 The first Wimbledon ladies singles winner, Maud Watson, was a member of Edgbaston Cricket and Lawn Tennis Club.
 She brought the Wimbledon trophy back to Birmingham with her name engraved on it in 1885.
 It is this trophy which successive winners of the Nature Valley Classic have held aloft ever since 1982.

 King’s Heath born, Ann Jones, a life member of the Club enjoyed a glittering tennis career, winning Wimbledon in 1969, two French Open singles titles, and reaching six other Grand Slam singles finals.
 Ann went on to play an active role in the Club, mentoring young players and refereeing tournaments.
-It was she, with the support of the LTA, who brought the Edgbaston Cup, now known as the Aegon Classic, to the Club in 1982.
+It was she, with the support of the LTA, who brought the Edgbaston Cup, now known as the Nature Valley Classic, to the Club in 1982.

 In honour of her contribution to the Club and to the game of tennis our new centre court which opened on 9th June 2013, was named after her, ensuring her name is forever associated with Edgbaston Priory Club.